Firstly, permit me to blow my own trumpet if you will.

 Ice cream is a great way to use up leftover bits and pieces and I have a way of making it that is very quick, easy, uber adaptable and doesn't need a machine or any mashing as it freezes.
 I have used this method as a professional chef for years and years (and years) and have written an eBook “Luscious Ice Creams without a Machine” which gives the genius no-churn recipe, why it works tweaks and tricks when incorporating different ingredients and how to adjust the texture accordingly, over 100 lovely recipes plus recipes for ancillaries such as syrups, sauces, biccies, cones etc. and some serving suggestions.

-Click here if you fancy investing in a copy, it’s a helluva lot cheaper than an ice cream machine or even buying ice cream from the shops.
+The eBook version of Luscious Ice Cream without a Machine is a helluva lot cheaper than an ice cream machine or even buying ice cream from the shops.

 I’m not a meany, however, here is the basic recipe direct from “Luscious Ice Creams …”, prepare to be unimpressed, at first!